Dutch Language Courses for Native Speakers of German

 The University of Groningen Language Centre Dutch courses for non-native speakers are described in terms of the Common European Framework of Reference (CEFR).
 This is a reference framework developed by the Council of Europe that provides a basis for comparing language proficiency levels and interpreting test scores.

-Registration procedure UG students and staff
+Compensation for UG students and staff

 Cancellation procedure for Dutch courses for native speakers of German, funded by the Board of the University of Groningen